Parmeggiani-Lab/elfin/README.md

 make TARGET=gpu
 ```

-This should compile Elfin GA for GPU targeting.
+This should compile Elfin GA for targeting GPUs.
+The flag ```--device``` can be used to specify device ID to run the GA on.
+The rest of the usage are the same.

 ## 1. [Repository Setup](#repo-setup)